Tuchel's Chelsea to-do list: From unlocking Werner & Havertz to uniting a divided dressing room | Goal.com

 Chelsea are likely to keep him at a distance when it comes to potential signings, as they have done with previous coaches, including Antonio Conte, who openly criticised the board for their recruitment strategy.

-Lampard never went as far as the Italian but he was frustrated by the fact that his interest West Ham's Declan Rice, Dortmund's Jadon Sancho and Brighton's Ben White went ignored.
+Lampard never went as far as the Italian but he was frustrated by the fact that his interest West Ham midfielder Declan Rice, Dortmund star Jadon Sancho and Brighton centre-back Ben White went ignored.

 As for Tuchel's targets, it remains unclear who he will ask Chelsea to sign next summer, given the focus now is on offloading players, but David Alaba, whose Bayern Munich contract expires at the end of the season, will doubtless be of interest.